-Even after a personal injury accident, as explained by a dentist from TruGlo Modern Dental, getting regular check-ups is important.
+Even after a personal injury accident -as explained by a lawyer from Rispoli & Borneo –getting regular check-ups is important.
 Read more to learn about the basics of what happens at the dentist.

 Visiting the dentist can be daunting, especially for those who don’t go regularly.
 Many people may find themselves wondering what will happen during their visit, when to go and whether it’ll hurt.
 Here’s a guide to what you can expect when you go to the dentist.

 Regular checkups are important as they allow your dentist to make sure that your teeth and gums are healthy.
 During the checkup, your dentist will clean your teeth and examine them in order to spot any signs of decay or gum disease.
 Tests such as x-rays may also be taken in order to ensure that everything looks okay.
 Your dentist will then discuss any issues and treatment options if necessary.

 If any problems are found during the regular examination, your dentist will recommend certain treatments depending on what is required.
 This could include fillings for cavities or root canals for more serious issues such as abscesses.
 Other treatments might include braces or implants to fix missing or damaged teeth.
 Whatever treatment is recommended, it should be tailored specifically to meet your needs and discussed fully with you before proceeding.

 Sometimes an emergency situation arises in between regular checkups which requires immediate attention from a dentist — this could range from toothaches caused by something stuck in between teeth to broken/avulsed/chipped teeth due to accidents or sports injuries.
 If you need urgent help, try finding out if your local dental practice offers emergency appointments — many do!